You Don't Have to Show Up Perfectly to Begin Again

 When life gets loud, something in us contracts.
 The shoulders tighten.
 The breath gets shallow.
 The nervous system, wise and watchful, starts sending signals we've learned to override.

-Somatic healing taught me this.
 The body isn't the problem.
 It's trying to protect you.
-And honoring that, even when it's inconvenient, even when part of you wants to keep going, that is the practice.
+Honoring that, even when it's inconvenient, even when part of you wants to keep going, that's what regulation actually looks like in real life.

 Beginning again doesn't require a grand reentrance.
 It just requires one small, honest step back toward what feels true.